BrankoVukmirovic/Ally-Py-docs/plugin-guide/creating.rst

 add to python path
         ``distribution/components/ally-api.1.0.egg``

-To make the class recognizable by the Ally.py framework, edit the previous code to import the Ally.py model, specify the attribute to use as a unique id by passing it as a keyed argument to the model decorator (this is required for all Ally.py models) and specify a domain (similar to a namespace).
+To make the class recognizable by the Ally.py framework, edit the previous code to import the Ally.py model, specify the attribute to use as a unique id by passing it as a keyed argument to the model decorator (this is required for all Ally.py models) and specify a domain (similar to a namespace) ``sample_plugin.api.user``.

 .. code-block:: python